 - the type of remark,

 - the reason for it being reported, and

 Most remarks will remain on your report for several years before the stop reporting it, no remark should remain on your report indefinitely.
 You have the choice of requesting the removal of remarks, especially if they are no longer relevant to the account being reported on.

-How Remarks Removed From An Account Affects Your Credit Report
+How Remarks Removed From An Account Could Impact Your Credit Report?

 Remarks and comments added to your credit report are done with the aim of providing additional information to creditors, credit bureaus, or any other interested party with the authority to pull your credit report, including you.